lolikana/freee-bot_login/README.md

 In progress....

-- [ ] Nee to find a solution for step 7
+- [ ] Need to find a solution for step 7

 1. <code>npm install</code>
 2. Write your freee email and password in <i>credentiales.json</i>